2019 Boise mayoral election: Background

 In the 2019 Boise mayoral election, incumbent mayor Dave Bieter sought a fifth term.
 He had won re-election four years earlier with a 40-point lead over his closest challenger, Judy Peavey-Derr.

 During his fourth term, Bieter faced controversy, in particular opposition to his plan to build a $100 million library.
 Former mayor and future candidate H. Brent Coles, at a city council meeting, argued the money should be spent instead on police and fire stations.

-Ada County Clerk, Phil McGrane, refused to place the issue on the 2019 ballot, and stated that he would change his mind only in the event of a challenge in court.
-Bieter declined to mount a legal challenge, in part due to the fact that initial cost estimates were far lower than subsequent estimates.
+Ada County Clerk Phil McGrane refused to place the issue on the 2019 ballot, and stated that he would change his mind only in the event of a challenge in court.
+Bieter declined to mount a legal challenge, in part because initial cost estimates were far lower than subsequent estimates.
 In a statement, Bieter wrote that he "believe(s) a new Main Library is vital to the future of our city and (he) will remain dedicated to making sure we have one [...]
 However, with little time before ballots must be printed, and to avoid further confusion among residents, a court action simply isn’t viable at this time."